 Immerse yourself in a collision zone of cultures like no other in Cochin, with its fascinating blend of Portuguese, Chinese and Dutch architectural styles.
 The cultural contradictions continue with a jumble of mosques, synagogues and British Raj relics that offset the traditional Indian way of life here.
 Perched on the waterfront of the historic Fort Kochi, the lavish Fragrant Nature hotel offers stunning views of Xandari harbour, and a delectable range of world cuisines.
 Pop out to the sea coast after dinner to watch the iconic, sweeping Chinese fishing nets silhouetted against the setting sun.

 A state once the subject of an enthralling, 2000-year tug of war for power, Karnataka’s multitude of ruling dynasties are showcased by its present-day diversity of culture.
-It is a state where turbulent metropolises like Bangalore – ever-rushing to keep pace with modernity – are set against timeless old-world cities like Mysore, preservations of quintessentially romantic India.
+On a Karnataka holiday you'll discover a state where bustling metropolises like Bangalore – ever-rushing to keep pace with modernity – are set against timeless old-world cities like Mysore, preservations of quintessentially romantic India.

 India’s ‘Silicon Valley’, Bangalore is alive with shiny malls, trendy restaurants and a buzzing nightlife scene second only to Mumbai’s.
 A hotbed of contemporary indulgence with an efficient transport system, the capital has come a long way from the serene ‘Garden City’ it once was.
 In the centre sits a landscaped oasis, The Taj West End, sprawled across 20 acres of verdant estate – the perfect setting in which to wind down after a taxing day of shops, drinks and food.